TobiasHildebrandt/Audiovisual-Analytics/README.md

 Demo: http://btw.lab.indygemma.com/tobias/vis

 The audiovisual user interface requires a database loaded with the data set as well as a server running the the data handling service by Conrad Indiono (link will follow).
-Alternatively, the code regarding the data access can be modified to query the public API of the data set (see https://dev.socrata.com/foundry/data.cityofnewyork.us/qiz3-axqb).
+Alternatively, the code regarding the data access can be modified to query the public API of the data set (see https://dev.socrata.com/foundry/data.cityofnewyork.us/qiz3-axqb) - see comments in the code.

-Furthermore, it requires a Mapbox-token or an alternative map provider.

 Required libraries:
 * Leaflet